 The jury’s verdict for punitive damages awarded the plaintiff remains a topic of conversation, even today.
 Just this week Tru TV’s hit show, Adam Ruins Everything, exposed the facts behind Stella Liebeck’s “hot coffee” claim and the attacks perpetrated on our legal profession by special interest tort reformists.

-Our attorneys have more than eighty-six combined years of legal experience with personal injury, product liability and wrongful death claims.
+Our personal injury attorneys in Indianapolis, IN have more than eighty-six combined years of legal experience with personal injury, product liability and wrongful death claims.
 We receive no legal fees or expenses unless we collect damages on your behalf.
-If you have been injured by the negligence of another person or entity, Call Charlie Ward today at 317-639-9501 for a free evaluation of your claim.
+If you have been injured by the negligence of another person or entity, Call Charlie Ward or Ward & Ward Law Firm today at 317-639-9501 for a free evaluation of your claim.
 There is no obligation.

 firstname.lastname@example.orgWard & Ward Law Firm 728 S Meridian St Indianapolis, IN 46225